m8ngotree/mlsys/progress.md

 # Progress

+## November 23
+Day 24 of ML Systems: I read and coded out the kernels from @aryagxr 's CUDA layernorm blog.
+It was fairly similar to the SGEMV/softmax kernels I did, but it was good to practice writing kernels using techniques I've learned such as reductions, warp shuffling, and vectorized memory loads.

+## November 22
+Day 23 of ML Systems: I coded out the kernels from @maharshii 's SGEMV blog.
+I learned about a lot of different things like cuBLAS, various CUDA library features, Makefiles, and how to structure .cuh/.cu files.

 ## November 21
 Day 22 of ML Systems: I read through @maharshii 's SGEMV blog and started coding out some of the kernels.
 I plan on finishing the rest of the kernels tomorrow.